xAlisher/TC_explorations/README.md

-# Keycard NDEF Writer Android App
+# Keycard POC Use Cases Android App

 ## Project Overview

-This Android application enables secure NFC-based communication with Status Keycard hardware wallets, allowing users to write NDEF (NFC Data Exchange Format) records to their Keycard that are readable by standard NFC readers.
+This Android application demonstrates various Proof of Concept (POC) use cases for the Status Keycard beyond just hardware wallet functionality.
+The app provides a collection of NFC-based use cases that leverage the Keycard's secure storage and cryptographic capabilities for NDEF (NFC Data Exchange Format) operations.

+The app is organized as a list of use cases, each demonstrating a different capability of the Keycard:

 ## Accomplishments